 There are some plants which do not have chlorophyll.
-They cannot synthesise food.
+They cannot synthesise their food.
 How do they survive and from where do they derive nutrition?
 Like humans and animals such plants depend on the food produced by other plants.
 They use the heterotrophic mode of nutrition.
 Look at Fig. 1.5.
-Do you see a yellow wiry branched structure twining around the stem and branches of a tree?
+Do you see yellow tubular structures twining around the stem and branches of a tree?
 This is a plant called Cuscuta (Amarbel).
 It does not have chlorophyll.
 It takes readymade food from the plant on which it is climbing.
-The plant on which it climbs is called the host.
-Since it deprives the host of valuable nutrients,
+The plant on which it climbs is called a host.
+Since it deprives the host of valuable nutrients, it is called a parasite.
+Are we and the other animals also parasites on the plants?
+You should think about it and discuss with your teacher.